 Filing for bankruptcy can help you take control of your financial life.
 But finding the information you need to get your Florida bankruptcy case started can be confusing.

-In this article, you’ll learn how to find much of the information you’ll need, including official bankruptcy forms, income-qualifying (means testing) data, credit counseling providers, lists of property you can protect (exempt), and how to find your local Florida bankruptcy court.
+In this article, you’ll learn how to find much of the information you’ll need, including official bankruptcy forms, income-qualifying (means testing) data, credit counseling providers, and lists of property you can protect (exempt).
+You'll also learn how to find your local Florida bankruptcy court.

 (If you aren’t sure which bankruptcy chapter is right for you, read What Is the Difference Between Chapter 7 and Chapter 13 Bankruptcy?)